jenna-jordan/git-novice-speedrun/episodes/5_track-changes.md

 Now suppose Dracula adds more information to the file.

-Open the `mars.txt` file again (if you closed it), and add a second line:
+Click back into the `mars.txt` file, and add a second line:

 ```output
 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman

 ```

-Save the file.
+Save the file (make sure to have a newline at the end!).

 When we run `git status` now,
 it tells us that a file it already knows about has been modified: